Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 If you would like to add this beautiful Calathea lancifolia to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Rattlesnake Plant Care Indoors
+How to Care for Rattlesnake Plant Indoors

-Calathea lancifolia requires pruning to keep it neat and also discourage pest and disease infestations.
+Calathea lancifolia care requires pruning to keep it neat and also discourage pest and disease infestations.
 Repotting is needed only when the plant becomes pot-bound.
 Keep reading for more on the best growing conditions and how to provide them.

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia